Getting Roots — Blog & Insights

 Core job skills expected to change by 2026 (WEF Future of Jobs 2025)

-When it comes to what are the 6 main soft skills, different frameworks use slightly different groupings.
+When it comes to what the 6 main soft skills are, different frameworks use slightly different groupings.
 However, based on employer surveys, LinkedIn Workforce Reports, and real-world hiring data across India, these six consistently rank at the top.

 Communication Skills